wp-plugins/the-casengo-chat-widget/readme.txt

 **Check out the Casengo Live Chat Video**
 [vimeo http://vimeo.com/55199455]

-To configure the live chat plugin, you need a Casengo Live Chat account.
+To configure the live chat support plugin, you need a Casengo Live Chat account.
 Have an account already?
 Way to go!
 If not, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Sign up for a free trial Casengo Live Chat account\">sign up here</a>.
 You'll be ready to go in two minutes tops.
 Casengo Live Chat is free to trial for 30 days.

 **It's really easy.
 Get started in 2 minutes tops, no training needed.**